msobjdump

 This option must be used together with --extract-elf to set the path for flushing the decompressed file.

-<out_path> indicates the directory of the flushed file, for example, /home/extract/.
+<out_path> indicates the directory for flushing the file, for example, /home/extract/.

 NOTE:

 msobjdump can be called by multiple users concurrently.
-However, users need to specify different --out-dirs.
+However, each user must specify a different --out-dir option value.
 Otherwise, the flushed content may be overwritten.

 • Command for obtaining the list of ELF files